Learn what you live for.

 Students accepted to the honors program typically have an average SAT score of 1250, ACT Score of 28 and strong GPA in college-preparatory courses.
 However, you are more than your scores!
 We look forward to reviewing your application.
 Application review is ongoing, so early applications are encouraged.
 Honors Program applications received after March 15th will only be reviewed if space remains in the Program.
 Remember that we must have your complete Roanoke College application in order to review your application to the Honors Program.

 Justin Tuma is an economics major and an All-American lacrosse player.

-Kayla Klingensmith is a biology major who is passionate about her faith and service work.
+Kaitlyn Bell is a spanish major who is passionate about her studies as well as her outside the classroom work.

 Watch this video about Cristian Chis, an international student from Romania majoring in international relations.